High-Dimensional Lipschitz Functions are Typically Flat: Proof of Level Set Theorem

-\end{proof} Hence all our efforts will be concentrated towards proving Theorem~\ref{transformation_thm}.
+for some $c'>0$, as required.\qedhere \end{proof} Hence all our efforts will be concentrated towards proving Theorem~\ref{transformation_thm}.
 In the next section we define the transformation $T$ and show why it satisfies the second part of Theorem~\ref{transformation_thm}.
 Section~\ref{odd_cutsets_structure_sec} develops the structural results on odd cutsets we shall need for the proof of the first part of the theorem, which is subsequently proved in Section~\ref{proof_of_transform_theorem_sec}.